 We offer part-time courses which are taught in a face-to-face or online setting outside traditional working hours of 9am to 5pm.
 Our courses are delivered either in evening classes on a weekly basis, or in workshops which take place on Saturdays.

-Nearly all our teaching takes place at the Leicester Adult Education College which is on Belvoir Street.
-We are also offering online courses during the pandemic social distancing restrictions.
+Our face-to-face teaching takes place at the Leicester Adult Education College which is on Belvoir Street.
+We have also offered online courses during the pandemic social distancing restrictions.

 Study at Leicester Vaughan College

 Leicester Vaughan College currently has a non-accredited programme.
 We are working towards offering fully-accredited degrees in various forms of counselling and in arts, humanities and social sciences.